Multiframe Motion Coupling for Video Super Resolution: Proposed Method

 The second term in \eqref{eq:ourEnergy} denotes the \textit{infimal convolution} \cite{ChambolleLions1997} between a term $R_{\text{temp}}$, which is mostly focused on introducing temporal information, and a term $R_{\text{spat}}$, which is mostly focused on enforcing spatial regularity on $u$.
 The infimal convolution between the two terms is defined as

-It can be understood as a logical \texttt{OR} connection and allows to optimally divide the input $u$ into two parts, one of which is preferable in terms of the costs $R_{\text{temp}}$ and the other one in terms of the costs $R_{\text{spat}}$.
+It can be understood as a convex approximation to a logical \texttt{OR} connection and allows to optimally divide the input $u$ into two parts, one of which is preferable in terms of the costs $R_{\text{temp}}$ and the other one in terms of the costs $R_{\text{spat}}$.
 The respective costs are defined as {